 In the days leading up to February 16, expect the king cakes to flow in abundance and krewes to find new ways to keep the Mardi Gras spirit alive.
+Purchase a Mardi Gras gift box from one of our local retailers to celebrate safely at home.
 If you find yourself in New Orleans, mask up and please remain mindful of the Phased Reopening guidelines our city is under, but remember that no one does Mardi Gras like New Orleans.
 Here’s how to celebrate.

 Start with King Cake on January 6

 Carnival season begins on January 6, which means that the wait for king cake is officially over.
 Traditionally made with sweet brioche dough, cinnamon filling and a glazed icing finish, the first slice of king cake is the official marker of the Mardi Gras season.
 Bakeries in New Orleans have been making them for years in both traditional and eccentric varieties (savory crawfish king cake, anyone?).
 If you’re in town, swing by King Cake Hub to check out over 60 local varieties.
 Learn more about New Orleans’ Best King Cakes here, many of which are available for nationwide and international shipping.

 Check out what the krewes are doing

 Though krewes can’t roll this Mardi Gras season, many are adapting to celebrate in new, socially distant ways.
 See the list below for how various krewes are marking the year: